 It is amazing that it can be so powerful and yet completely non-caustic.
 When I first began my company, I had some tea tree oil on my hands when I picked up a silk-screened bottle.
 A few minutes later when I looked at the label, the silk-screened letters on the bottle were jumbled and rearranged.
 Interestingly, they were not smudged or messy, just completely rearranged.
 The tea tree oil somehow removed the adhesive without ruining the letters!

 Tea tree oil kills bacteria, disinfects, and is beneficial to any kind of skin affliction such as bites, itching, infections, burns, cuts, and even open wounds.
 For very sensitive skin, it may have to be diluted, and not everyone appreciates the scent.
-Tea tree oil is perfect for creams, cleansers, astringents, facial tonics, and most important, acne products.
+Tea tree oil is perfect for organic creams, organic cleansers, organic toners/astringents, facial tonics, and most important, organic acne skin care products.